-12 Pieces Of Writing Advice From Famous Authors On Finding And Maintaining Inspiration
+12 Famous Authors On Writing And Inspiration

 Every writer wishes inspiration would strike her like a lightning bolt in the middle of a thunderstorm.
 Writing would be easier that way.
 You'd have an idea, and the energy to keep going; nothing could stop you!
 Unfortunately, it usually doesn't work that way.

 With NaNoWriMo right around the corner, you're either at the stage of feeling overly prepared with cork boards full of character names, plot lines, and other miscellaneous ideas — or you're panicking.
 As a frequent NaNoWriMo participant, I've been in both places.
 The panic stage is inevitable, because mid-way through November, you'll hit a rut or an exhaustive state.
 But don't worry, because you still have time to prepare.
 And if you're lacking inspiration, I've got just the cure.